 The engines are designed to contain any fire within it’s housing to stop it spreading to any other part of the aircraft.
-However, if an engine fire continues after this procedure has been followed, the flight crew may need to consider an immediate landing and in very severe cases, this may mean a forced landing away from any airport.
+However, if an engine fire continues after this procedure has been followed, the flight crew may need to consider an immediate landing.
+In very severe cases, this may mean a forced landing away from any airport (i.e. in a field or suitable area).
 However, rest assured, the potential of such an occurrence is unbelievably remote.

 Reasons why an engine might fail or be shut down by the pilots: